vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_ssh_access.md

 # Authorize SSH Access to the VCH Endpoint VM #

-You can use the `vic-machine debug` command to enable shell access to a VCH endpoint VM by setting a root password on the VM.
+You can use the `vic-machine debug` command to enable shell access to a virtual container host (VCH) endpoint VM by setting a root password on the VM.
 Setting a root password enables access to the VCH endpoint VM via the VM console.
 You can also use `debug` to authorize SSH access to the VCH endpoint VM.
 You can optionally upload a key file for public key authentication when accessing the endpoint VM by using SSH.

 **IMPORTANT**: Any changes that you make to a VCH by using `vic-machine debug` are non-persistent and are discarded if the VCH endpoint VM reboots.